 Made official in 1875, Orange was once farming community bursting with orange groves.
 Although Orange is still thriving, the groves have since diminished.
 Visitors can still catch glimpses of the past where Alfred Chapman and Andrew Glassell established the first plaza center, an area locals refer to as Orange Circle or Old Towne Orange.
-It is where we spend many weekends when I’m not out if town.
+It is where we spend many weekends when I’m not out of town.
 An antique lover, Grams is often found wandering through the local shops between frequent beer breaks on the patio of one of her favorite eateries.
-As regulars we know all the fun things to do at the Orange Circle with kids.
+As regulars we know all the fun things to do at the Orange Circle with kids, and we rank it as one of our favorite top 7 cheap things to do in OC.

 I had lunch at the Filling Station recently and I noticed the different accents of some families on holiday.
 As a native Californian I sometimes forget that my everyday stomping grounds are tourist’s attraction for visitors.
 I’m always racking my brain for the distinct and exotic to write about, but I have plenty to share from home.
 So, here’s what’s happening at the historical Orange Circle.